What is Lightroom?

 As many with any software, you will need to take a little time to become familiar with Lightroom’s features and tools.
 But, it is much more user friendly than Photoshop and pretty simple to learn to navigate once you start digging in.
 The sliders to make adjustments for simple things such as clarity, brightness, and exposure are super easy to use and you don’t have to go digging to find them.
 They are right there in front of you.

 Basically Photoshop has actions, Lightroom has Presets.
 There are pre-installed default presets built in right from the start (such as black and white, matte, etc).
 Or, you can save your own presets if you want to repeat the same editing changes by one click of a button.
 Just like actions, presets can be purchased online as well.
+There are also a lot of free presets that you can download to try things out.

 There are many features and benefits for using Lightroom.